 Thailand is introducing a new Electronic Travel Authorization (ETA) that will be mandatory for all visa-exempt travelers entering by air, land, or sea.
 This system aims to enhance border security and streamline entry procedures.

-Countries which will require the ETA
+Countries Which Will Require the ETA

 • Americas

-• Asia
+• East/Central Asia

 • Europe